luvnft/NostrChat/README.md

 ## How to use NostrChat

-Once you enter NostrChat you can chat in the global chat, or create your own chat channel where you can invite others.
+Once you enter Chat you can chat in the global chat, or create your own chat channel where you can invite others.

 ## How to run NostrChat locally